 INTRODUCTION After a varied and totally non-musical career I took up playing guitar in my mid-fifties, and reinvented myself as a singer-songwriter.
-My first album, Petrol Station Flowers, was produced by Richard Digance in 2015, and I have just released the second, Lifting the Lid.
+My first album, Petrol Station Flowers, was produced by Richard Digance in 2015, and I recently released the second, Lifting the Lid.
 As well as playing in pubs and folk clubs, I have devised some ‘musical talks’ which are proving very popular with WI groups, U3A, etc. I have published a booklet, Late-Flowering Lyricist, containing the words to twenty of my songs.

 NEXT PROJECT A novel!
 “Ageing ex-rock star seeks to assuage his guilt over a dreadful secret in his past….”
 Title TBA.
-Start date 1st January 2018.

 QUOTE “If I ain’t done it, I’m capable of it or I just ain’t got round to doing it yet.” – Dolly Parton

 Photo courtesy of Ray Taylor, Great Bardfield Folk Club